UPDATE ON COVID-19 RESPONSE POLICY FOR STUDENTS

 - Failure to comply with the sanction(s) imposed on a student;

-Collusion is action or inaction by a student who is aware that another student has violated or is violating a College policy, and such student assists in the violation of the policy and/or, does not try to stop or otherwise address the behavior.
-Students are expected to confront their peers, if appropriate, or remove themselves from a situation and then report the information as soon as possible to the appropriate school official and/or law enforcement.
+Collusion is any action or inaction by a student who is aware that another student has violated or is violating a College policy, and such student assists in the violation of the policy and/or, does not try to stop or otherwise address the behavior.
 A student is not required to confront or otherwise attempt to stop a student if such action would jeopardize the student’s own safety.
 Failure to report a violation of College policy to a college official (such as an RA, RLC, or Campus Safety) may also be considered collusion except in instances of gender-based violence or if the reporting party has legitimate concerns of retaliation.

 Conditions that may risk the health of another person are prohibited.
 Examples include, but are not limited to:

 Disruption of the normal functions of the College including business, activities, events, and academic courses is prohibited.
 Examples include, but are not limited to: